-Meeting TRUST BOARD Date: 03/05/18 Report Title CHAIR'S UPDATE Agenda Item: 6 Enclosure No.: 4 Lead Director to Present Report Danielle Oum, Chair Report Author(s) Danielle Oum, Chair • Executive Summary attention and include by the chair since the In keeping with the restructured to fit with With regard to the engagement with confocus as well as gas Board assurance. es a summary of the e last Board meeting.
-Trust's refocusing on the organisational priorities 3 and 4 olleagues and stake other perspectives a meetings attender on core fundament priority objectives I have embark holders to commu and triangulate info to bring to the Board's d and activity undertaken als, this report has been for the coming year. ed on a programme of nicate our organisational ormation to contribute to Purpose Approval □ Decision Discussion Note for Information ⊠ Recommendation NOTE the Ch The Board are asked the second sec ·
+Meeting TRUST BOARD s Date: 03/05/18

+Report Title CHAIR'S UPDATE Agenda Item: 6 Enclosure No.: 4

+Lead Director to Present Report Danielle Oum, Chair

+Report Author(s) Danielle Oum, Chair

+Executive Summary attention and include by the chair since the In keeping with the restructured to fit wit With regard to the engagement with co es a summary of the e last Board meeting Trust's refocusing o h the organisational priorities 3 and 4 olleagues and stake meetings attended g. on core fundamenta priority objectives f l, I have embarke holders to commu to bring to the Board's d and activity undertaken als, this report has been for the coming year. ed on a programme of hicate our organisational formation to contribute to

+Purpose Approval Decision Discussion Note for Information

+Recommendation 1

+1. NOTE the Chair's update

+The Board are asked to note this report.